canonical/solutions-engineering-automation/terraform-plans/docs/how-to-create-testing-environment.md

 ## Step 5: Run Locally (Optional)

 If you prefer to verify things locally instead of on the CI, you can do so.

+> Verify on the CI means you have to create a PR to the new testing terraform automation repository, which we created on step4 and check the github action output.

 ### Step 5.1: Install Terraform